ana-lam/expenv-ent/introduction_june_jordan.md

-Environmental factors that affect human life vary over location, thus shedding a light on the spatial and geographic relationships between environmental conditions and populations is essential in understanding the “slow violence” spurred by economic development and harmful urban planning policy.
+Environmental factors that affect human life vary over location, thus shedding a light on the spatial and geographic relationships between environmental conditions and populations is essential in understanding the “slow violence” spurred by rapid economic development and harmful public policy.

 <!-- <p>
   Maps and geographical information systems are tools wrought with power.